Real Christmas Trees: How to Prevent Fires

 - You also can crush a few needles in your hand — fresher trees have a strong pine scent.

 - Trim a half inch off the tree’s trunk for the best water absorption, and water it as soon as possible.

-- Water your tree meticulously, especially in the first two days, when it can take almost a gallon of water daily.
+- Water your tree meticulously, especially during the first two days, when it can take almost a gallon of water daily.

-- Keep your tree at least 3 feet away from any heat sources, which cause one in six Christmas tree-related fires, according to the National Fire Protection Association.
+- Keep your tree at least 3 feet away from any heat sources, which cause one in four Christmas tree-related fires, according to the National Fire Protection Association.

 Remember Decorating Safety

 - Never use candles on or near your Christmas tree.

 - Inspect your lights before hanging them, and don’t connect more than three strings together.

 - Turn Christmas tree lights off before you leave the house or go to sleep.

 The drier the tree, the greater the fire hazard.
 Dispose of your tree no later than a month after Christmas.
 You’ll also spare yourself mounds of needles if you dispose of your tree shortly after the holiday.